Poughkeepsie Waterfront Market

 About the Market

 The Poughkeepsie Waterfront Market is open to the public and features farm fresh vegetables, fruits, meat, eggs, poultry, baked goods, maple products and more.
-The Market, now planning its fourth year, will also feature prepared food vendors and local artisans offering hand-crafted kitchenware items, as well as live music and a rotating showcase of local non-profit organizations.
+The Market, now planning its fifth year, will also feature prepared food vendors and local artisans offering hand-crafted kitchenware items.

 The Mid-Hudson Children’s Museum opened the Poughkeepsie Waterfront Market in summer 2017 to connect City residents and families with fresh, affordable and locally-produced food.
 In doing so, it became the first children’s museum in the country to open and operate a public farmers market as a strategy for fighting urban food insecurity and advancing community health.
 In September 2019 the Mid-Hudson Children’s Museum received the international 2019 Roy L. Shafer Leading Edge Award for Business Practice from the Association of Science-Technology Centers / ASTC (Washington, DC) in recognition of the Poughkeepsie Waterfront Market.

 In spring 2020, in response to the near total disruption of the local food system in Poughkeepsie due to the COVID-19 pandemic, the Market rallied its vendors and opened one month early to help bring fresh healthy food to downtown Poughkeepsie during the public health crisis.
 Support for this pre-season opening came from the City of Poughkeepsie, the Voya Foundation, Stewarts Shops, Humanities New York, the Dyson Foundation, the Dutchess Responds Fund, and private donations to the MHCM Annual Fund.
-Due to the continued COVID-19 crisis, the Market extended its season through October 2020 for the first time.
+Due to the continued COVID-19 crisis, for the first time, the Market extended its season through October 2020.